Filtration shrinkage, strict local martingales and the F\"{o}llmer measure: Filtration shrinkage and a measure extension problem

 We can now establish our first main result.
-It shows that the finite variation part $\Lambda$ appearing when $N$ is projected onto the smaller filtration can be interpreted as the \emph{predictable compensator of $\tau$}, viewed in the appropriate filtration.
-The key step is an application of the Jeulin-Yor theorem from the theory of filtration expansions.
+It shows that the finite variation part $\Lambda$ appearing when $N$ is projected onto the smaller filtration can be interpreted as the \emph{predictable compensator of} $\tau$, viewed in the appropriate filtration.
+The key step is an application of the Jeulin--Yor theorem from the theory of filtration expansions.

-\begin{theorem} Let $\mathbb F^{\tau}$ be the progressive expansion of $\mathbb F$ with $\tau$, that is, the smallest filtration that contains $\mathbb F$, satisfies the usual hypotheses (with respect to $Q$), and makes $\tau$ a stopping time.
-If $Q$ solves the equivalent measure extension problem, then \begin{itemize} \item[(i)] the process
+\begin{theorem} Let $\mathbb F^{\tau}$ be the progressive expansion of $\mathbb F$ with $\tau$, that is, the smallest filtration that contains $\mathbb F$, satisfies the usual hypotheses (with respect to~$Q$) and makes $\tau$ a stopping time.
+If $Q$ solves the equivalent measure extension problem, then: \begin{longlist}[(ii)] \item[(i)] the process